 If you haven't already done so, install the Livestream Studio Remote Camera client on the computer you're planning to use as the remote system.
 To do that:

-2 - Double click the LivestreamStudioRemoteCamera.exe file to start the installer.
+- Open the LivestreamStudioRemoteCamera.exe file to start the installer.

-3 - If you are planning on using this computer as a source often, you may select "Start with Windows" option during installation.
+- If you are planning on using this computer as a source often, you may select 'Start with Windows' option during installation so that it is always ready to go.

 When the Remote Client is running, you can right-click the icon and click 'Settings' to make further adjustments to your remote camera source.